hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-claim-airdrop.md

     - the tokens being claimed should be transferred to the `receiver_id` account
     - the pending airdrop should be removed from state
     - the transaction record should contain the transferred tokens in `tokenTransferLists` field
+- Given existing pending airdrop in state when valid `TokenClaimAirdrop` transaction containing entry for the same pending airdrop is performed and the token in the pending airdrop is frozen or paused then the `TokenClaimAirdrop` should fail without modifying the pending airdrop state
+- Given existing pending airdrop in state when valid `TokenClaimAirdrop` transaction containing entry for the same pending airdrop is performed and the token in the pending airdrop is deleted then the `TokenClaimAirdrop` should fail and the pending airdrop should be removed from state
 - Given a successful `TokenClaimAirdrop` transaction having a hollow account as `receiver_id` should also complete the account without modifying its `maxAutoAssociations` value
 - Given successful `TokenClaimAirdrop` when another `TokenClaimAirdrop` for the same airdrop is performed then the second `TokenClaimAirdrop` should fail
 - `TokenClaimAirdrop` transaction with no pending airdrops entries should fail